 An avid bicycle enthusiast, Joe’s always found a way to shape cycling into his life.
 Back in 2009, while attending the University of Maryland for his degree in Sociology, Joe worked at College Park Bicycle, and ultimately spent two years as a bike messenger in Brooklyn.
 Now an aspiring filmmaker, Joe works in the photography and video industry in New York City.

-Avi is a web analyst by day, metal head by night.
+Avi is a part time web analyst, part-time touring musician.
 He received his B.S. in Economics from the University of Maryland.
-He has worked in digital marketing, advertising and web analytics for Louis Vuitton, Scion A/V and most recently Barnes and Noble.
+He has worked in digital marketing, advertising, and web analytics and spent six months playing music across the globe.
 He is as passionate about his music as he is about cycling and marketing.

 Matthew Von Ohlen